-Not only was there the time and expense of buying more, but I also appeared to be responsible for a sizeable amount of the world’s deforestation.
+Not only was there the time and expense of buying more notebooks, but I also appeared to be responsible for a decent chunk of the world’s deforestation!
 Happily, there is an incredibly innovative solution to this issue: the Rocketbook, a fully reusable, endlessly erasable notepad.
-I’ve been using my Rocketbook Everlast Mini for about 6 months now, and I absolutely love it.
+I’ve been using both my Rocketbook Everlast and Everlast Mini for about 6 months now, and I absolutely love both of them!
 Here’s the deal:

 Genesis of the Rocketbook

 The people behind Rocketbook first started experimenting with reusable notebook technology a while back, first coming up with the Rocketbook Wave.
 The Wave allowed you to erase the contents of the notebook by nuking it in your microwave, meaning you could use the same pad over and over again.
-Not satisfied with stopping there, they continued to innovate and came up with a whole series of models – such as the flagship Rocketbook Everlast – that functioned much like a dry-erase board.
-Using a damp microfiber cloth, you can simply wipe your doodles from the Everlast whenever you like.
-Goodbye trips to the store for more paper.
-Goodbye environmental guilt.
-Hello permanent solution to hand-written notes.
-But, it gets even better…

 Integrating a Rocketbook into your digital life

 Once you’re done writing, you mark the page symbol that corresponds to the web service you want to send to.
 Next, you ‘scan’ the page in using the Rocketbook app.
 This works much like a QR code, only – in my experience – faster.
 Scanning tends to take around 2 seconds at most, and it’s usually quicker.

-Whats the catch?
+What’s the catch?

 You knew there had to be one, huh?
 Well, I see it as a minor drawback, but the catch is that the Rocketbook is only officially compatible with Pilot Frixion pens.
-They’re certainly not the cheapest pens out there, but they are widely available and in my opinion the Rocketbook is still totally worth it regardless.
+They’re certainly not the cheapest pens out there, but they are widely available and in my opinion, the Rocketbook is still totally worth it regardless.

-What I use the Rocketbook for
+What I use my Everlast and Everlast Mini for